Q: 5% of my poster purchase will be donated to the National Parks Service?

 Q: Can I print and sell these designs myself?

 A: Work within the series is copyrighted and is not public domain.
 It cannot be reused, reprinted, or sold, please.
+We're looking at you bootleg sellers on ETSY and Amazon.

 Q: A different artist will illustrate a print for each park?